oracle/python-oracledb/README.md

 # python-oracledb 1.0

 python-oracledb is a [Python programming language][python] extension module allowing Python programs to connect to [Oracle Database][oracledb].
-It supersedes the cx_Oracle module.
+It is the renamed, new major release of the popular cx_Oracle driver.

 The module conforms to the [Python Database API 2.0 specification][pep249] with a considerable number of additions and a couple of minor exclusions, see the